digital-futures-academy-se-2404-a/secret-diary-pair-programming-javascript-amy-ian/docs/Domain-Models.md

 # Secret Diary Pair-Programming Project - Domain Models and test plan

+## Diary Code

+The following are the user stories, domain models and tests for the Diary class.

 ## User Story 1

 ![User Story 1: As a user I want to be able to read the diary entries, so I can read what I had previously recorded.](UserCase1.png)